-Addressing the emergency shelter and transitional housing needs of homeless persons
+Addressing the emergency shelter and transitional housing needs of homeless persons maintain the core safety net.

-The City provides continued ESG Funding for emergency shelters and homeless service agencies to maintain the core safety net.
 Agencies funded by ESG in the 2022-2023 Action Plan to provide these services include the Presbyterian Night Shelter, True Worth Place and SafeHaven of Tarrant County.
 ESG also funded a cold weather overflow shelter on certain nights when weather triggers were met and regular shelter beds were full.